List of tourist attractions in Kozhikode: Beypore

 Beypore is a small port town situated 10 km south of Kozhikode at the mouth of Chaliyar river.
 Beypore is known for its ancient shipbuilding industry that constructed the Uru, trading vessels more popular during the medieval periods and still used by the Arabs and others for commerce and tours.
 The place was formerly known as Vaypura and Vadaparappanad.
 Tippu Sultan named the town "Sultan Pattanam".
 It is one of the important ports of Kerala and has been a major trading centre for 1.061centuries.
 The dilapidated Kovilakam (palace) of the Parappanad Rajas and a small Basheer Museum (former house of the writer Vaikom Muhammad Basheer) can be found here.
 Towards the sea shore is a big complex that includes a port, a boat yard, a fish landing platform, breakwater project, marine ware shop, ship- breaking unit, etc. There are two man-made extensions to the sea to facilitate easy access for fishing boats.
 The 2 km breakwater made of stone is another attraction.
 The Beypore Lighthouse is located to the south of the Chaliyar.
 The Marine Cemetery, an awareness monument dedicated to endangered fish species, is located at the Beypore beach.

-KIRTADS

-This unique museum houses the tools and devices used by the ancient tribal communities of Kerala.
-A good library with books on anthropology and sociology is an added attraction.
-It is in Chevayur.around 7 km from calicut city.
-The major studies related to tribes, welfare programmes and trainings are conducted by KIRTADS.
-KIRTADS means Kerala Institute for Research, Training And Development of Scheduled Castes and Scheduled Tribes.